 When I moved to the US and got initiated by an enlightened Hindu guru, my learning continued with a different flavor.
 It was easier to recognize old patterns and tendencies through my interactions with the teacher and fellow disciples, but I still had so much to discover about myself!
 Retreats were not as austere or as long as with Vipassana and they were permeated with devotion and faith.
 They still were, however, intensely focused and I was able to reach higher consciousness, ego-less levels of meditation or Samadhi (the equivalent of Nirvana) over the years.

-It became evident that only single-pointedness leads to higher consciousness while the ego-mind grabs every opportunity to distract and deviate you from it.
+It became evident that only single-pointedness leads to higher consciousness.
+But the ego-mind grabs every opportunity to distract and deviate you from it.
 The self-discipline and self-awareness required to achieve a higher perception of life and spiritual growth means the dissolution of ego.
-The key is to maintain that focus and presence of mind in ordinary life and pierce through the coloring of the mind that wants you to remain stuck in the false self-images and illusions you get attached to.
+The key is to maintain that focus and presence of mind in ordinary life and pierce through the coloring of the mind that wants you to remain stuck in the false self-images and illusions you get attached to—especially the ‘spiritual’ ones.

-The paradox is that the more you work toward dissolving your ego, the more empowered your sense of self emerges as your need to ‘belong’ or compare to others diminishes.
+The paradox is that the more you work toward dissolving your ego, the more empowered your sense of self emerges, as your need to ‘belong’ or compare to others diminishes.
 You stand stronger when you take spiritual responsibility for your life and understand that it’s a journey of self-exploration and self-knowledge leading you to your Higher Self.
-No labels of being ‘spiritual’ or ‘right’ or ‘better than…’ are needed, because those belong to an ego-based judgement that fuels the illusion of separation—from others, from your life, and from who you really are.
+No labels of being ‘spiritual’ or ‘right’ or ‘better than…’ are needed, because those belong to the ego-based judgements that fuels the illusion of separation—from others, from your life, and from the Divine Consciousness you really are.

 Spiritual Freedom Requires Spiritual Responsibility

 You are never disconnected from your reality; it’s a mental movie you project and color with your perception, because your soul purpose is to know and accept yourself with all the good and bad of your experience.
-Once you embrace all of who you are, with no attachments or aversions or regrets, you step into a higher level of self-awareness.
-You may grieve over and heal past wounds—all the places where love was missing—but as you do this you also allow deeper aspects of yourself to emerge.
+Once you embrace all of who you are, with no attachments or aversions or regrets but emotional honesty and compassion, you step into a higher level of self-awareness.
+You may grieve over and heal past wounds—all the places where love was missing or hiding—but as you do this you also allow deeper aspects of yourself to emerge.

-Being ‘spiritual’ has nothing to do with how many spiritual books you’ve read, how many workshops or retreats you’ve attended, or how many positive thoughts you think throughout the day; it has nothing to do with self-sacrifice or depleting yourself to empower others either, especially if doing so comes from a need for approval or validation.
-But the ego will use anything and everything to make you believe you are ‘spiritual’ while remaining in control of your perception.
+Being ‘spiritual’ has nothing to do with how many books you’ve read, how many workshops or retreats you’ve attended, how many positive thoughts you think, how many ‘psychic tools’ you’ve learned, or how many dimensions you have access to; it has nothing to do with self-sacrifice or depleting yourself to empower others either, especially if doing so comes from a need for approval or validation.
+But the ego will use anything and everything to make you believe you are ‘special’ to remain in control of your perception.
 This is what I call a spiritualized ego; it makes you feel superior because you may have gained some clarity where others remain ignorant.

-The problem here is not what other people do or don’t, or how much more aware you are in comparison; the real issue is that you’re letting your ego identify with a self-image—a spiritualized image, in this case—and as long as it does this, you remain its slave, bound to an illusion that stalls real spiritual progress.
+The problem here is not what other people do or don’t, or how much more aware you are in comparison; the real issue is that you’re letting your ego identify you with a self-image—a spiritualized image, in this case—and as long this is in place, you remain its slave, bound to an illusion that stalls real spiritual progress.
 The mind is greedy indeed, like that Thai monk pointed out to me, and anything that feeds a sense of self-importance, either because you feel like a victim or better than others, comes from ego.

 Great humility is needed to keep growing and developing emotional and spiritual freedom (see Why Humility Is Essential For Healing), which doesn’t mean placing yourself below others, but remaining centered in yourself and focused on your growth without having to prove or justify anything to anyone.
 Humility is a quality of the Feminine that means being fully present and willing to surrender to the spiritual forces within you, like an innocent child disappearing in the embrace of his or her Divine Mother.